DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 - `Dockerfile`: Used to containerize the application.

 ### Main Functionality Dependencies
-- Python 3.10
+- Python 3.10 and surrounding libs
-- FastAPI:
+- FastAPI: Application
 - Docker: Deploy containerised application
 - LangChain: To create LLM, prompt and function chains
 - OpenRouter API for LLMs: LLM invokation are done with API endopoints (Llama 3.2 30b)
-- Google APIs: Build connections to Google Gmail client and app api to Google Sheets
+- Google APIs: Build connections to Google Gmail client and app API to Google Sheets

 ## How to Run
 ### Using Docker